December 31, 2020.

 - Baby wipes.
 Go for unscented, and make sure they are resealable.
 I like to take two packs per trip - one to keep in the cab, and the other in the kitchen box.
 Use them sparingly for washing hands and every day for "showering" the spots that get stinky.

 - Electric shaver (two-week trips only) - while I probably only end up using this once per two-week trip, it's amazing how nice it can feel to get a week's worth of itchy facial hair growth trimmed down.

-Something I didn't cover last year were the electronics (beyond what's built into the truck) that goes on a trip.
+Not much change on the electronics this year.
 Mostly, this is camera equipment and other items necessary to support my style of photography.

 - MeFOTO Roadtrip S Tripod - used primarily for sunrise photos, the occasional sunset, and the even more occasional selfie.